Contact your MP to raise your concern about refugees and asylum seekers in the UK.

 Don’t worry if you don’t hear back from you MP immediately – it can sometimes take a few weeks get a full response.
 If you’re worried that your communication may have gone astray, call up their office and ask if it’s been received.

-Staring at a blank page and not knowing where to start?
-You can download our template letters in Word Document format – feel free to edit and adapt them, adding in why the challenges faced by refugees and asylum seekers in the UK are important to you.
+Download our template letters in Word Document format – feel free to edit and adapt them, adding in why the challenges faced by refugees and asylum seekers in the UK are important to you.